-The one-year full time Endodontic Fellowship position commences when the summer term begins (usually after July 4th).
+The one-year full time Endodontic Fellowship position commences July 1st.
 This is primarily a teaching position under endodontic faculty supervision that provides excellent on-the-job training in endodontics.
 The teaching experience is invaluable for those who may be interested in eventually seeking a teaching appointment.
 In addition to teaching, the Fellow also conducts a research project during the year which includes preparation of a manuscript for publication.
-Following successful completion of the Fellowship year, the Fellow begins the two year Advanced Specialty Education Program in Endodontics as an Endodontic Resident on July 1st.
+Following successful completion of the Fellowship year, the Fellow begins the two year Advanced Specialty Education Program in Endodontics as an endodontic resident on July 1st the following year.

-During the Spring term, the Fellow will teach in the sophomore Endodontic Laboratory course.
-A copy of the Endodontic Undergraduate Clinic Guide and sophomore Endodontic Laboratory Manual will be provided as a guide of the undergraduate students' basic knowledge and skills.
-The Fellow will also audit the endodontic undergraduate lecture courses (ENDO 723, 733, 743, 748).
+Teaching responsibilities in the predoctoral endodontic clinic can vary during different terms.
+Between the Summer and Fall terms the fellow will focus on their research project.
+During the Winter and Spring terms, the Fellow will teach in the sophomore Endodontic Laboratory course.
+A copy of the Endodontic predoctoral endodontic clinic guide and sophomore Endodontic Laboratory Manual is provided as a guide to the predoctoral students' basic knowledge and skills.
+The Fellow will also audit the endodontic predoctoral lecture courses (ENDO 723, 733, 743) and the Endodontic Honors course (ENDO 748).

 If all of the residents attend the annual AAE meeting and Marshall Baumgartner Study Group meetings, coverage of endodontic resident patient emergencies may be required.